sap-tutorials/Tutorials/tutorials/btp-app-prepare-btp/btp-app-prepare-btp.md

 [ACCORDION-END]
 ---
 [ACCORDION-BEGIN [Step 8: ](Assign users in the Cloud Foundry space)]
-1. Open the **Spaces** overview in SAP BTP cockpit (you can just choose the tile for the space that was created).
+1. Open the **Spaces** overview in SAP BTP cockpit.
+You can just choose the tile for the space that was created.

 2. Choose **Members** in the left navigation pane.

 3. (Optional) Choose **Add Members** to add all required users, again your own user should already be part of the list.

-4. (Optional) Add a DL of your `CFDeployment` technical user as Space Manager if you have one.
+4. (Optional) Add a distribution list of your `CFDeployment` technical user as Space Manager if you have one.

 [DONE]
 [ACCORDION-END]